 The wine industry of West Richland, Washington is shifting into full gear as the nearby Red Mountain is poised to become a prime location for vineyards and wineries.
-Over the next five years, Red Mountain is expected to triple its wineries from the existing ten to some forty major vineyards and wine makers.
+Over the next five years, Red Mountain is expected to triple its wineries from the existing ten to some forty major vineyards and winemakers.

 Red Mountain of Tri-Cities WA: The Ideal Vineyard

-Red Mountain stands tall among all the wine regions of Washington because of its unique combination of soil condition and temperature that produce grapes that have the potential to rival the best wines of the world.
+Red Mountain stands tall among all the wine regions of Washington because of its unique combination of soil conditions and temperature that produce grapes that have the potential to rival the best wines of the world.